 Which Mattress Type Around $200 is Right for You?

 Don’t get too hung up on coil count, though.
-Other factors that influence the quality and comfort include the structure and design of the coils, the gauge of the wiring and how the steel was tempered (or heat-treated).
+Other factors that influence the quality and comfort include the structure and design of the coils, the gauge of the wiring, and how the steel was tempered (or heat-treated).

 Different Types of Foam

 Memory foam – This material gives the body the feeling of being cradled.
-It is known for off-gassing, however, because it’s treated with chemicals to give it more density and that gooey memory feeling.

 Memory foam provides pressure relief for the shoulders and hips, which is ideal for side sleepers.
+However, memory foam is also known for off-gassing (or having a new mattress smell) because it’s treated with chemicals to give it more density and contouring capabilities.

 Our only cautionary is to check the density level before making a decision.
 The higher the density, the firmer and more durable the bed will be.